peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

   * The string will not begin with a byte-order mark (U+FEFF); RFC 8259 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

   * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 4.1 of RFC 7049).
-A byte string will instead be converted to traditional base64 without whitespace or padding by default if it has tag 22, or base16 for tag 23.
-Padding will be included in the Base64 URL or traditional base64 form if <b>Base64Padding</b> in the JSON options is set to <b>true</b> .
+A byte string will instead be converted to traditional base64 without whitespace and with padding if it has tag 22, or base16 for tag 23.
 (To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.)

   * Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
 (The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)